£17.00 £20.00

 Clamp Size - this should match the outside diameter of your handlebars and should be as close as possible to ensure a good and safe fit.

-Kalloy KL80 stem, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 307 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Iscaselle Design Lady saddle, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
+Made from synthetic/steel and weighing in at 277 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 OVERVIEW